-Autopsy results expected soon in German crossbow deaths
+Authorities puzzle over German crossbow deaths

-BERLIN (AP) - Police investigating the death of three people whose bodies were found with crossbow bolts inside them at a hotel in Bavaria say they have found a third, unused crossbow inside a bag.
+BERLIN (AP) - Police investigating the mysterious discovery of three bodies shot with crossbow bolts in a Bavarian hotel room said Monday they have found a third, unused crossbow inside a bag.

-Police spokesman Stefan Gaisbauer said Monday that autopsy results on the victims are expected Tuesday.
+Investigators are still trying to determine the relationship between the three, found dead Saturday, and what exactly happened in the room in a Passau hotel near the Austrian border.

+Police spokesman Stefan Gaisbauer said there are no indications that anyone other than those found dead were involved but that it is not yet clear what happened.

-He said: “We assume that no other persons were involved in the deaths of the three.”
+“We assume that no other people were involved in the deaths of the three,” Gaisbauer told The Associated Press, adding that autopsy results were expected Tuesday.

-A 53-year-old man and two women aged 33 and 30, all of them German citizens, were found dead at a hotel in Passau near the Austrian border Saturday.
-The man and the older woman were lying together in bed and the younger woman was lying on the floor.
-The bodies had bolts inside them.
-Two crossbows were already found Saturday.
+The dead, a 53-year-old man and two women aged 33 and 30, are all German citizens.
+The man and the older woman are from the state of Rhineland-Palatinate in southwestern Germany, while the younger woman was last registered as living in Wittingen in Lower Saxony, in the north of the country.
+Police did not release further details on the identities of the three.

+Their dead bodies were found at the hotel on Saturday morning by an employee who opened the door to their three-bed room when they didn’t respond to repeated knocking.

+The man and the older woman were lying together in bed, while the younger woman was lying on the floor.
+All three bodies had bolts inside them but police did not say how many.

 Copyright © 2019 The Washington Times, LLC.